abudaan/qambi/developments.md

 - external software instruments connected via virtual MIDI ports (virmidi on Linux, IAC on Mac, LoopBe on Windows)
 - external hardware instruments connected via MIDI out

-The internal qambi instrument can be divided in sample instruments and sound generating instruments.
-The former require audio samples to be loaded into qambi, the latter requires computing power.
+The internal qambi instruments can be divided in sample instruments and sound generating instruments.
+The former requires audio samples to be loaded into qambi, the latter requires computing power.
 Instruments that use both samples and sound synthesis are possible as well.

-Some instruments type require to be update by the scheduler every frame, for instance instruments that have a release envelope and instruments that have effects like autopan.
+Some instruments require to be updated by the scheduler every frame, for instance instruments that have a release envelope and instruments that have effects like autopan.

+#####4. routing, mixing and effects

+This includes the routing of the audio signal through effects.
+Every track has a separate output bus that can be mixed by the mixer of the song that the track belongs to.

-#####4. recording
+#####5. recording

 This includes both MIDI and audio recording.
 When recording audio a waveform image of the recording will be generated.
 Optionally a mp3 or ogg version of the recording can be generated, see next point.

-#####5. import and export
+#####6. import and export

 Includes import of and export to the following formats: